Leave Yamada UI a star

 )

-Usage of useMotionAnimationFrame
+Usage of useAnimationFrame

-useMotionAnimationFrame executes a callback once for each animation frame of the element.
+useAnimationFrame executes a callback once for each animation frame of the element.
 The callback can get the total time since the callback was first called and the total time from the last animation frame.

 Editable example